ua-adrem/bigfim/example/README.md

 ## Configuring the Parameters

 The methods accept the parameters as a configuration file.
-Config file is a standart properties files, which include key value pairs at each line.
+Config file is a standart properties file, which include key value pairs at each line.
 Parameters are explained in detail in the example configuration files.

 ## Running the miner